 The roles and responsibilities

 Different kinds of software development team structure mean various roles for its teammates.
 Depending on the type of your product, think about the technology stack you’ll need and what kind of IT specialists are going to be involved.
 As for the internal software development team organizational structure, it depends on the chosen methodology for project management.
-For example, some approaches have a clear distinction in roles & responsibilities, but others don’t.
+For example, some approaches have a clear distinction in software development team roles & responsibilities, but others don’t.

 Key Roles in Software Development Team Organizational Structure